100 Amazing Old Fashioned Baby Names For Boys And Girls

 22. Claude

-Claude is a delightfully short and sophisticated French name that made a strong come back this year.
+Claude is a delightfully short and sophisticated French name that has made a strong comeback in recent years.
 The name has roots in Emperor Claudius.

 23. Edgar

 Edgar Degas was an influential painter in the 1950’s.
 Even Edgar Allen Poe has been just as famous as his predecessor as Edgar Degas.
-No wonder this name has been so popular for all these days.
+No wonder this name has been so popular all these days.
+Edgar means ‘wealthy spear’ in Old English.
+As a name that connotes both strength and prosperity, unsurprisingly, it has been a popular choice in the US since 1900 (1).

 24. Elmer